Living in Harmony With Spirit

 – Jesus of Nazareth

 A practical benefit of forgiveness is that it is important for both mental and physical health.
 This is something spiritual mentors have alluded to for some time, and it is now substantiated by clinical studies.
 A pioneer in this area was Robert Enright, who began by studying forgiveness among adolescents.
-Following this, was Fred Luskin’s popular work, Forgive for Good (2003).
+Following this was Fred Luskin’s popular work, Forgive for Good (2003).

-Research in this field has since proliferated and much of it confirms initial assessments.
+Research in this field has since proliferated, and much of it confirms initial assessments.
 For instance, a study published in the Annals of Behavioral Medicine in 2016 concluded that “greater forgiveness is associated with less stress and, in turn, better mental health.”

 There are many reasons why we refuse to be good or refuse to entertain good thoughts toward others.
-But the chief reasons are selfishness, resentments, greed, ignorance, and bigotry.
+But the chief reasons are selfishness, resentment, greed, ignorance, and bigotry.
 If we are thinking continually about what is best only for ourselves, our own family, ethnic group, or nation, then it is difficult to bring about what is best for everybody.

 – Jesus of Nazareth

 Envy goes hand in hand with vanity because vanity persists only as long as there is a receptive and envious audience.
 We envy others for their appearance, fame, possessions, or accomplishments.
+Feelings of envy are often grounded in our own lack of self-esteem.
+But envy, like vanity, does nothing to help us progress in the spirit.

 Be yourself; everyone else is taken.